What are alternatives to cable TV?

 Do you have more questions about SLING and how it works?
 Slingucation wants to answer them all!
 Here are some more topics to check out:

 Available to new customers upon account activation.
 One per customer.
 Must provide email address and credit card.
-After 1 mo., you will be billed for Sling monthly at the everyday price unless you go online to cancel.
+Trial will end on the date that is 3 days following account activation or upon cancellation if subscription is cancelled prior to this date.
 Your account will be authorized to receive programming upon your first login.

-After one month, your credit card will be charged monthly for applicable subscription until you cancel your service.
+After free trial your credit card will be charged monthly for applicable subscription until you cancel your service.

 Cancel on Sling.com or visit help.sling.com to contact us.
 Programming fees are charged monthly in advance and no credits or refunds will be issued for partial or prepaid months after cancellation.